Quantum Many-Body Scars in Few-Body Dipole-Dipole Interactions: The Model

-and it gives the probability of finding the system in its initial state $\ket{\Psi(t=0)}$ at some later time $t$.
-In Fig.~\ref{fig:2-3-comp-order}(b), the two-body survival probability decays rapidly to zero and remains there.
-The three-body survival probability decays more slowly and exhibits periodic partial revivals, indicating that some coherence is preserved in this system.

-We also compare the entanglement entropy (EE) for each system.
-We divide the linear array into two subsystems, the left and right halves, and calculate the bipartite Von Neumann EE, $S(t)$, which measures the degree of entanglement between the two subsystems.
-The EE is $S(t)=-\sum_i \lambda_i\ln\lambda_i$ where $\lambda_i$ are the eigenvalues of the reduced density matrix of one half of the system.
-The EE are shown in Fig.~\ref{fig:2-3-comp-order}(c) as a fraction of the maximum value.

-The EE has been found to grow only logarithmically in the MBL phase for short-range systems~\cite{znidaric_manybody_2008,bardarson_unbounded_2012,kunimi_nonergodic_2021}, while it grows algebraically for the MBL phase in long-range systems~\cite{safavi-naini_quantum_2019,deng_universal_2020,lukin_probing_2019}.
-The interactions $1/r^\beta$ are short-range if $\beta$ is greater than the dimension of the system, as in our case.
-We see in Fig.~\ref{fig:2-3-comp-order}(c) that the EE for the two-body field-tuned interactions grows exponentially before beginning to plateau near its maximum value.
-The EE for the three-body field-tuned interactions, after an initial rapid increase, grows only logarithmically with time.
-The initial rapid increase is likely due to the fact that the hopping interactions are stronger in the more closely-spaced three-body system.

-An essential difference between the two- and three-body cases shown in Fig.~\ref{fig:2-3-comp-order} is the relationship between the always-resonant hopping and the field-tuned interactions.
-In the two-body case, these matrix elements are approximately equal and both scale as $r^{-3}$.
-However, in the three-body case the field-tuned matrix element scales as $r^{-6}$ and is thus significantly smaller than the hopping matrix element.
+Given that the matrix elements are similar, what causes the significantly slower evolution in the three-body case?
+An essential difference between the \mbox{two-} and three-body cases shown in Fig.~\ref{fig:spps-order} is the relationship between the always-resonant hopping and the field-tuned interactions.
+In the two-body case, the field-tuned and hopping matrix elements are approximately equal and both scale as $R^{-3}$.
+However, in the three-body case, the field-tuned matrix element scales as $R^{-6}$ and is thus significantly smaller than the hopping matrix element, which still scales as $R^{-3}$.

 We can numerically test the effect of the hopping interactions in the three-body case by artificially disabling them in our simulation.
-The results are shown by the dashed red line in Fig.~\ref{fig:2-3-comp-order}.
+The resulting time evolution of the three-body dynamics, shown in Fig.~\ref{fig:spps-order}, is dramatically different from the unmodified three-body case.
+Since the stronger hopping interactions have been removed, the lower frequency Rabi oscillations of the three-body interaction are now visible.
+By comparing the first oscillation in the two-body case to the first oscillation in the three-body case without hopping, it is evident that the \mbox{two-} and three-body matrix elements have the same magnitude.
+The greater visibility of the three-body Rabi oscillations compared to the two-body case is due to the relatively smaller number of possible triplets in the 11-atom three-body case compared to the number of possible pairs in the 12-atom two-body case.